TomCosta/TomCosta/README.md

 ## I'm Everton Costa!

-- 💻 &nbsp; I’m currently working on a nice project for Investitors.
+- 💻 &nbsp; I’m currently working on an amazing project.
-- 🌱 &nbsp; I’m learning Full Cycle Development at School of Net.
+- 🌱 &nbsp; I’m learning Full Cycle Development, front + backend.
-- 🤔 &nbsp; I may helps with Ionic and Angular aplications.
+- 🤔 &nbsp; I may help you with Ionic and Angular aplications.
 - 💬 &nbsp; Ask me about Entrepreneurship and Startups.
 - 📫 &nbsp; How to reach me: maybe online any time.
 - 😄 &nbsp; Pronouns: we, us, our, ours, ourselves.
-- ☕ &nbsp; Fun fact: oops, i like coffee...
+- ☕ &nbsp; Fun fact: oops, i do like coffee...

 ## You may find me on: